Table of Contents Show

 According to the Köppen Geiger Climate Classification, Monument Valley has a desert climate.
-The area receives light to moderate snowfall during the winters that form a light dusting on the rocks.
+The area receives light to moderate snowfall during the winter which forms a light dusting on the rocks.

 This valley was once featured in computer games and numerous motion pictures and movies.
 It was also featured in John Ford’s work, including Stagecoach, Clementine, My Darling, Fort Apache, She Wore a Yellow Ribbon, and The Searchers, released around the 1950s and 1960s.

-Is it added to your Western Road Trip Ideas bucket list?
+Is it added to your bucket list?
 Or are you going to do it now?